Shooting Sports - a part of our morning ranch adventures.

 Black Powder Muzzle Loader Shooting

-We are now also including black powder shooting, archery, hawk tossing and other authentic frontier sports at the end of our week programs.
+We are now also including black powder shooting and other authentic frontier sports at the end of our week programs.
 This is an exciting re-connect to our American firearms heritage and our Western frontier heritage.
 Our pioneer forfathers had quite a different shooting experience that we do with modern firearms!
 We hope you will enjoy learning how to load and shoot a period correct ball and cap rifle.
 Hint: it's a slow process preparing to shoot just one round!
 Watch below as one of our guests, Mia, learns to throw a tomahawk.

 Now for a comparason to little Mia, watch how Johnny Carson and Ed Ames throw a tomahawk!

 For shooting range and pistol course questions you can contact our range master Adam directly: email@example.com